Hiking the Pēpēʻōpae Bog Trail in the Kamakou Preserve on Molokai, Hawaiʻi

 Waikolu Valley Lookout

-Shortly past the ʻIliahi Pit, the next stop on the access road is the Waikolu Valley Lookout, and I highly recommend pulling over to check out the view!
+Shortly past the ʻIliahi Pit, the next stop on the access road is the Waikolu Valley Lookout, and I highly recommend pulling over to check out the view, as the lookout is easily one of the most beautiful places on Molokai!

-This lookout is easily one of the best places to enjoy on Molokai, but another reason I recommend walking over to the overlook is that you never know if you’ll be able to see the view because of the clouds.
-For this reason, I suggest checking it out on your way up and down from Pēpēʻōpae in order to better your chances.
+However, another reason I recommend walking over to the overlook is that you never know if you’ll be able to see the view because of the clouds.
+For this reason, I suggest checking it out on both your way up and down from Pēpēʻōpae, in order to better your chances.

 Waikolu Valley Lookout